Demoder/demoder.planetmapviewer/Demoder.PlanetMapViewer/Readme.txt

 		This mode allows for a much smaller window size than the other modes.
 You may still maximize the window to cover a full screen, if you wish.

 Changelog
+	2012-06-12: v1.2, several new features and compatibility with Anarchy Online 18.5.0.
+See http://redmine.demoder.me/projects/pmv/wiki/Release_12 for more information.
 	2012-03-27: v1.0, initial release.

 Credits